 Well beware - it may be cheap in the short term but it can be very costly in the long run.

 A single, incorrectly translated word can change the entire meaning or intent of your message.

-Think of the effect a misunderstanding can have on your company’s reputation, products or services.
+Think of the effect a misunderstanding can have on your company’s reputation, brand, products or services.
 How much would that cost you?

 Add the amount of money wasted on advertising materials that contain the error, like sales brochures and website copy, and the cost of correcting it.

 What if the translation is so bad it leads to a legal challenge?
 A badly translated contract or service agreement can create very expensive problems for your company.